Shopify/flash-list/documentation/docs/fundamentals/estimated-item-size.md

 - If most items are of **similar heights** or widths (if horizontal), just open up element inspector from `react-native's` dev menu and check the size of one of the items and use it.
 Don't worry about different devices we have enough tolerance to work around it.
 - If items **vary too much in sizes**, choose a few that are quite different, use element inspector and calculate an average.
 This average will work great and don't worry about solving for different devices sizes.
 There's enough tolerance internally.
+- If you run into a situation where more than one value seems like a good fit pick the smaller one.

 ### Impact on scroll